Sunday, 16 June 2024

 Pension companies, banks, financial institutions, etc. all employ salespeople, office staff, hire buildings, etc. They are usually highly paid and have suits and expensive cars, but who do you think is paying for this?
 That 20K difference in your final pension pot (see above) is paying their wages and bonuses!

 But it gets worse.
-Let us say you contact your pension provider (maybe online) and switch your current pension over to one of their self-investment pensions (a SIPP).
+Let us say you contact your pension provider (maybe online) and switch your current pension scheme over to one of their more 'risky' pensions or even a self-investment pension.
 These let you choose from a range of funds, so you now can choose anything you like - right?
 WRONG.
 They may only allow you to choose from a very small selection of their own funds - not the whole world market and cheaper funds.
 Needless to say, their own funds don't seem to perform well when compared against other publicly available funds and their hidden charges seem to be very high too.

 Most pension funds would massively out-perform if they simply invested in a two-part mix of bonds + a Global Index tracker ETF like SWDA.
 So why don't they do it instead of investing your money in dozens of expensive funds and then charge you commission and other hidden charges?
 Why do they invest 40% of your money in bonds at age 30 when you cannot draw on it until you reach 57?